osama2kabdullah/travel-guru-client/README.md

   - a photo of place
   - a map with marker for exact location
   - pay button
+    - by click pay button you will redirect the payment page
+    - here you can pay with card
+    - after payment recieved you will redirect the my bookings page
   - if not paid the cancel button showing.
   - hotel booking info
     - if no hotel booked there show in link that redirecting.